Meiselocker/imageSearch/README.md

 imageSearch is a Python3 console application for image identification, designed for wildlife biologists.

 * Manage a register of identified images.
-* Verify whether a new entry matches an existing entry in the database.
+* Verify and authentify new entries against previously registered images.

 ## Contents of the repository